how to build peace?

 During conferences and among the community throughout the year, we are humbled by the candid approach of practitioners, policy-makers, academics, technologists, activists, and artists alike.
 Conversations range from measuring polarization, to capturing voices from the Rwanda tribunal; from hacking the border in the Dominican Republic to designing the constitution in Egypt; from teaching activist power in a video game, to building peace villages on Minecraft.

 Nicosia is the last divided capital in Europe, and served as an immersive experience for the 250 participants from 60 different countries who met in venues in both the Turkish Cypriot and the Greek Cypriot communities across the city.
 The conference was organized around one key inquiry: how is the use of technology resulting in the creation of alternative infrastructures for peace?
-From this flowed three sub-themes: empowerment (who is empowered, by whom and how?), behavior change (and empowered to do what?), and impact (what are the actual or possible impacts of using technologies for peacebuilding?).
-This year for the first time we also invited a number of artists to explore the intersection of technology, art and peace.
+From this flowed three sub-themes: empowerment (who is empowered, by whom and how?), behavior change (and empowered to do what?), and impact.
+Read more about Build Peace 2015.

-ETH Zurich hosted 200 peacebuilders from 40 different countries who came together to answer how we can use technology, arts and research, toward transformation.
+In 2016 we asked: how we can use technology, arts and research, toward transformation?
 The inquiry fell into three broad themes.
 Political: A central question for many peacebuilders is the extent to which their work can enter politics or must remain impartial.
-Technology and arts affect political spaces, making this question all the more prescient for Build Peace.
 Socio-cultural: Creating a critical mass for peace requires shifts across a society.
-How can the behaviors and cultural manifestations of individuals and groups be transformed to support a new network of relationships on which peace can be built?
 Ethics: Whether we engage in political or socio-cultural transformation to build peace, there are a set of values that guide how we go about our work.
-What are the ethics of transformation through technology, arts and research?